Pre-installed malware: Your Android phone may spy on you! | DW | 26.02.2020

 Data extraction camouflaged as 'lovely fonts'

-One of the most blatant examples of spyware that Stavrou and Johnson presented includes two tiny programs whose purpose appears to be to allow users to change the fonts on the smartphone to look pretty.
+One of the most blatant examples of spyware that Stavrou and Johnson presented includes two tiny programs whose purpose appears to allow users to change and embellish fonts.
 The programs are called lovelyfonts and lovelyhighfonts.

 The Kryptowire experts found that lovelyfonts and lovelyhifonts cooperate in attacking the device.
 The functionality of the malware is split in two: One of the apps is in charge of the communication; the other functions as a container.